 Social Development is fundamental to everything we do.
 Much of this happens implicitly through playtimes and other recreational activities.
-These values are also reflected in our Golden Rules and School Creed.
-All pupils learn about democracy in action through their PSHEE and a democratic approach to decision-making is modelled and followed by all classes being involved in such institutions as the School Council and various pupil committees such as the Sustainability, Food and Charities Committees.
-Community responsibility is encouraged through a range of school appointments such as Form Captains, Librarians, Sports Captains, House Captains, Charity Leaders, Lower School Buddies and other School Leadership roles.
-The citizenship programme is partly arranged through mixed-age "family groups" such as the four school houses - Swan, Heron, Mallard and Kingfisher - and, together with pupil committees, these facilitate leadership and mentoring roles for older pupils whilst enabling all children to play a part in the development of their school.
-Residential trips provide another very valuable extra dimension to pupils' social learning as these place emphasis on teamwork, personal development (especially in terms of risk-taking, courage, initiative and problem-solving) and consequent individual achievement.
+These values are also reflected in our 'Golden Rules'.
+All pupils learn about democracy in action through their PSHEE and a democratic approach to decision-making is modelled and followed by all classes being involved in such institutions as the School Council and various pupil committees, such as the Sustainability and Charities Committees.
+Community responsibility is encouraged through a range of school appointments such as Form Captains, Librarians, Sports Captains, Mental Health Champions, House Captains, Charity Leaders, Lower School Buddies and other School Leadership roles.
+The citizenship programme is partly arranged through mixed-age 'family groups' such as the four school houses - Swan, Heron, Mallard and Kingfisher - and, together with pupil committees, these facilitate leadership and mentoring roles for older pupils whilst enabling all children to play a part in the development of their school.
+Residential trips provide another very valuable extra dimension to pupils' social learning as these place an emphasis on teamwork, personal development (especially in terms of risk-taking, courage, initiative and problem-solving) and consequent individual achievement.

-Cultural Development is embraced through the study of different groups of people in RPE and Geography and different cultures are also explored through Music and Drama.
+Cultural Development is embraced through the study of different groups of people in RPE and Geography and different cultures are also explored through English, Art, Music and Drama.
 An awareness and appreciation of cultural events within the London community and a respect for local, national and international public institutions and services are core reasons behind our programme of day trips to venues around the capital.
-A wide variety of theatre trips is arranged, as well as various excursions to places of national significance including the Houses of Parliament (as part of the children's studies into the value of democracy and the importance of participation in the democratic process), museums and galleries.
+A wide variety of theatre trips are arranged, as well as various excursions to places of national significance including the Royal Courts of Justice, museums and galleries.
 Appreciation of writers, artists and their craft is also celebrated and children have the opportunity to meet various authors, poets, illustrators and other visiting speakers.
 Additionally, Hurlingham works with children from a variety of types of families including single parents, same-sex parents and married and unmarried couples.
 With this broad diversity, comes a true tolerance and harmony between various cultural traditions, heritages and backgrounds.

-4. Organisation and Planning
+4 Organisation and Planning

 At Hurlingham the starting points for our curriculum include the National Curriculum, the Primary Frameworks for mathematics and literacy, and the requirements of the 11+ examinations.
-However, teachers are not bound by these requirements and are free to collaborate in designing schemes of work that take an alternative route towards developing the same set of skills, where it is appropriate to do so.
+However, teachers are not bound by these requirements and are free to collaborate in designing schemes of work that take an alternative route towards developing the same set of knowledge, skills and understanding where it is appropriate to do so.